cherylfong/netscapia/part1/preliminary/README.md

 1. Preferable to use `concat` to **create** a new array with the added item.

-1. JavaScript does not have classes in the same sense as object-oriented programming languages.
+1. JavaScript does not have class mechanisms in the same sense as object-oriented programming languages.
+JavaScript simulates OOP classes.

+1. It is not necessary to define objects with methods when using React Hooks.
+Hence, it would be redundant to use JavaScript's class syntax.

+1. Arrow functions and functions defined using the function keyword vary substantially when it comes to how they behave with respect to the `this` keyword.

+1. The value of `this` in JavaScript is defined based on how the method is being called.
+When calling through a reference, `this` is from the global scope, not from the the object it originates from.
+It will be undefined if `this` is undefined in the global scope.

+1. Use `bind()` and provide the object as the parameter to bind this to the given object.

+1. JavaScript uses Prototypal inheritance. [[ref](https://javascript.info/prototype-inheritance)] [[ref](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_prototypes)]

+1. JavaScript types: Boolean, Null, Undefined, Number, String, Symbol, BigInt, and Object.

+1. Arrow functions should not used as methods for objects because `this` does not work. [[ref](https://egghead.io/courses/understand-javascript-s-this-keyword-in-depth)]

 1. Arrow functions were introduced in ES6.
-Syntax: function-name `=` parameter(s) `=>` function-definition
+Syntax: function-name `=` parameter(s) `=>` function-definition.

 ```Javascript
 pfunction = p => p * p